konvajs/site/source/docs/performance/All_Performance_Tips.md

 10. While dragging a node you can move it on separate layer.
 Then move it back to original layer.
 11. [Optimize Stroke Drawing](https://konvajs.github.io/docs/performance/Optimize_Strokes.html)
 12. If a shape has fill, stroke and opacity you may set `shape.perfectDrawEnabled(false)`.
 See demo for more information [Disable Perfect Drawing](https://konvajs.github.io/docs/performance/Disable_Perfect_Draw.html).
-13. Try set `shape.listening(false)` where possible.
+13. Try to set `shape.listening(false)` where possible.
 For more info read [Listening false](https://konvajs.github.io/docs/performance/Listening_False.html).
 14. [Avoid Memory Leaks](https://konvajs.github.io/docs/performance/Avoid_Memory_Leaks.html).